QiuYukang/5G-LENA/doc/source/nr-module.rst

 Uplink power control
 ====================

-Closed Loop Uplink Power Control (CLPC) allows an eNB to adjust the transmission power of an UE, and as such it plays a critical role in reducing inter-cell Interference.
+Uplink Power Control (ULPC) allows an eNB to adjust the transmission power of an UE, and as such it plays a critical role in reducing inter-cell Interference.
 In LTE and NR, the standardized procedure can have two forms: open and closed loop, where closed loop relies on open loop functionality, and extends it with control coming from eNB.
-Open loop can be entirely be implemented at UE side, while the closed loop depends on the algorithm and logic implemented at eNB.
+Open loop can be entirely implemented at UE side, while the closed loop depends on the algorithm and the logic implemented at eNB.
 Open loop in general is aimed to compensate the slow variations of the received signal (i.e., path loss and shadowing), while CLPC is used to further adjust the UEs’ transmission power so as to optimize the overall system performance.
-CLCP determines a power for different types of transmissions, such as, PUSCH, PUCCH, and SRS.
+ULPC determines a power for different types of transmissions, such as, PUSCH, PUCCH, and SRS.

-As a starting point for the development of CLPC feature for LTE/NR we have used implementation that was already available in ns-3 simulator in LTE module (see the full description here: ns-3 LTE Uplink Power Control Design [lte-ulpc]_.
+As a starting point for the development of ULPC feature for LTE/NR we have used implementation that was already available in ns-3 simulator in LTE module (see the full description here: ns-3 LTE Uplink Power Control Design [lte-ulpc]_.
 However, this class only supports PUSCH and SRS power control, while there is